alimness/sabbath-school-resources/src/en/explore/family-resource-book-2025/04-leadership-resources/02-children-of-divorced-parents/02-children-of-divorced-parents.md

 Another way children are adversely affected by the divorce of their parents is that invariably they take on the role of caregiver to the parent they live with, overly identifying with the pain of the ostensibly abandoned parent and being unable to break away emotionally.
 This is especially true for daughters in relationship to their mothers.
 As they become adults, these daughters are frequently incapable of establishing separate lives of their own, even if they live hundreds of miles away.<sup>15</sup>

-in her article about severe stress and mental disturbance in children, Cynthia R. Pfeffer, a professor of psychiatry, offers that family transitions can be stressors on children and adolescents, mainly because they have to adapt to shifting parenting styles and house environments.
+In her article about severe stress and mental disturbance in children, Cynthia R. Pfeffer, a professor of psychiatry, offers that family transitions can be stressors on children and adolescents, mainly because they have to adapt to shifting parenting styles and house environments.
 These children often live with their mothers during the week and with their fathers during the weekend, or vice versa, making it difficult to experience continuity and the security it provides.<sup>16</sup>

-in order to better assist these teenagers, it is important to be aware of the typical process of mourning that almost every child of divorce goes through.
+In order to better assist these teenagers, it is important to be aware of the typical process of mourning that almost every child of divorce goes through.
 The steps are denial, anger, negotiation, depression, and finally acceptance.

 Children mourn differently from adults.
 Like everything else, they do it very intensely.
 The grief phases in children are often not linear.
 Invariably, they skip or repeat phases, or their mood may fluctuate in what can be called “mourning puddles.”
 Some adults misunderstand what is taking place and may believe children have already completed their grief, but it is not always the case. in some situations, children can only judge and mourn later.
 For example, if the father of a five-year-old boy leaves the family, the child may be sad. in this case, however, grief can come back at puberty once this boy becomes aware that he lacks a father figure in his life.
 Hence, it is very important to take a child’s grief seriously.
 Even if the other parent lives nearby, this may be the first time they experience someone being gone.
 That might unsettle and scare them, but at the same time they learn and grow through the grieving process.
 The best way to support children in these kinds of situations is to signal understanding and enable them to speak—in their language— about their feelings.
 Saying something like “You are sad that Mommy does not live with us anymore” might help convey to a child that you are listening to his/her grief and expressing empathy for his/her loss.

-in the first grieving phase there is denial, which is when the separation is not accepted or noticed.
+In the first grieving phase there is denial, which is when the separation is not accepted or noticed.
 Then comes anger at the parent who stayed—for not being able to keep the parent who left, or for sending that parent away—and also anger for being left behind by the parent who left the home.

 During the third phase children begin to negotiate, which is usually a shorter period.
 It may be negotiating with either parent by promising to be a better son or daughter, in order for the parent who left to come back and make the family whole again.
 A child might say to himself or to herself, “If I clean up my room, or if I get better grades in school, then my parents will surely reconcile.”